Iowa Court Records

 The Iowa Department of Corrections typically returns deposits that do not meet the stipulated guidelines.
 The inmates only receive deposits that are consistent with the existing institution’s policies.

 Friends and family may also send money to inmates in Iowa through electronic fund transfers.
-Members of the public may deposit money electronically to an inmate’s account using the Access Corrections deposit services, JPay services, or Western Union.
+Members of the public may deposit money electronically into an inmate’s account using the Access Corrections deposit services, JPay services, or Western Union.
 To send money using Access Corrections, visit the website for deposit rates beginning at $3.49.
-Alternatively, call 1(866)345–1884 to make a debit or credit or card transaction over the phone for $4.49.
+Alternatively, call (866)345–1884 to make a debit or credit card transaction over the phone for $4.49.

-Access Corrections also allows senders to create a CorrLinks account from which money may be deposited directly to the inmate.
-For persons who do not have a debit or credit card, deposit at a CashPayToday location for a flat fee of $6.95 or at an ACE Cash Express location at a flat cost of $5.95.
+Access Corrections also allows senders to create a CorrLinks account from which money may be deposited directly to the inmate, for persons who do not have a debit or credit card, deposit at a CashPayToday location for a flat fee of $6.95 or at an ACE Cash Express location at a flat cost of $5.95.
 Note, there is a maximum limit of $900 for each cash transaction when paying using ACE Cash Express.

 For walk-in transactions, visit any MoneyGram agent location.
 The charge for each transaction is $8.95, and users may send up to $5,000 per transaction.

 The Department also accepts transfers from Western Union.
-Send the money via the Western Union website, by phone at 1–800–634–3422, or in person at any Western Union site.
+Send the money via the Western Union website, by phone, or in person at any Western Union site.
 The system used is “Quick Collect”.
 Depositors are advised to use the “Pay to” as the Iowa Department of Corrections.
 Use IA as “State” and IOWADOC as “Code City”.
 Also, use the offender ID number and the inmate’s last name as the “Sender’s account #”.